microsoft/bedrock/gitops/azure-devops/README.md

 # GitOps CI/CD with Azure Devops

-This section describes how to configure Azure Devops for use as CI/CD system in your GitOps Workflow.
+This section describes how to configure Azure Devops as the CI/CD system for your GitOps Workflow.

 ## Prerequisites

-1. Permissions: The ability to create Projects in your Azure DevOps Organization.
+1. _Permissions_: The ability to create Projects in your Azure DevOps Organization.
-2. High Level Deployment Description: You can either bring your own [Fabrikate](https://github.com/Microsoft/fabrikate) high level definition for your deployment or you can use a sample one of ours.
-We provide a [sample HLD repo](https://github.com/samiyaakhtar/aks-deploy-source) that builds upon the [cloud -native](https://github.com/timfpark/fabrikate-cloud-native) fabrikate definition, adding a `azure-pipelines.yaml` build rules file.
+2. _High Level Deployment Description_: Either your own [Fabrikate](https://github.com/Microsoft/fabrikate) high level definition for your deployment or a sample one of ours.
+We provide a [sample HLD repo](https://github.com/samiyaakhtar/aks-deploy-source) that builds upon the [cloud-native](https://github.com/timfpark/fabrikate-cloud-native) Fabrikate definition.

 ## Setup